 Flying Squirrels baseball can be heard locally on the radio on the flagship station, Sports Radio 910 AM.
 Broadcasts will begin one half-hour before scheduled first pitch with the Flying Squirrels Pre-Game Warm Up.
 Game broadcasts will also include a half-hour Flying Squirrels Post-Game Wrap.
 Flying Squirrels game broadcasts will also be heard world-wide online at SportsRadio910.com.

-The 2013 season marks the fourth year of the partnership between the Flying Squirrels and Clear Channel Broadcasting - Richmond.
-Jon Laaser returns for his fourth season as the lead play-by-play announcer for both home and road broadcasts.
-Jay Burnham will join Laaser's side in the booth for his first year with the Flying Squirrels.
+The 2014 season marks the fifth year of the partnership between the Flying Squirrels and Clear Channel Broadcasting - Richmond.
+Jon Laaser returns for his fifth season as the lead play-by-play announcer for both home and road broadcasts.
+Jay Burnham will return to join Laaser in the booth for his second year with the Flying Squirrels.